elotusteam/challenges/backend.md

 Write a server with 2 features:

-1. Authenticate, use [OAuth2](https://oauth.net/2/) standard protocol
+1. Authenticate, use [OAuth2](https://oauth.net/2/) standard protocol with JWT token

    - Register (just need username and password)
    - Login (do not require ID token)